nvh95/jsconf-korea2022/slides.md

 ---

-# What did I got from doing open source software?
+# What did I receive from doing open source software?

 I received a lot of thanks: